 Prior to joining the City of Hope, Dr. Wang was an intramural investigator at the National Cancer Institute where she conducted extensive research on the genetics of non-Hodgkin lymphoma and served as the principal investigator to the Study to Understand Cervical Cancer Early Endpoints and Determinants (SUCCEED) where she sought to identify molecular characteristics along the carcinogenic pathway.

 Since joining the City of Hope, Dr. Wang has continued these lines of research and has further expanded her research into the California Teachers Study cohort where she is integrally involved in its biobanking efforts to understand the molecular tumor characteristics of cancers and the role of inflammation in cancer etiology and survival.
-She is a Professor in the Department of Population Sciences’ Division of Cancer Etiology.
+She is a Professor in the Department of Population Sciences’ Division of Health Analytics.

 - 2013 - present, Professor, Department of Population Sciences, Beckman Research Institute of City of Hope, Duarte, CA